The Buckinghams: Reformation

 Later in 1980, Chicago's WLS radio programming executive John Gehron called Giammarese with an invitation to reunite the Buckinghams for Mayor Jane Byrne's ChicagoFest event in August.
-Giammarese, Fortuna, and Tufano appeared with drummer Tom Osfar and keyboardist John Cammelot on the Navy Pier rooftop stage.
+Giammarese, Fortuna and Tufano appeared with drummer Tom Osfar and keyboardist John Cammelot on the Navy Pier rooftop stage.
 Marty Grebb declined the opportunity to join them as he was touring with the group Chicago at the time.

 For the next two years the trio of original members performed at selected concerts in Chicago.
 When Tufano decided to return to California to resume a career in film voice work in early 1983, Giammarese and Fortuna committed to tour full-time as The Buckinghams.

-The 1983 Buckinghams featured an expanded group that included Giammarese, Fortuna, John Duich (guitar), Tom Taylor (keyboards), Tom Scheckel (drums, percussion), and two female singers: Laurie Beebe Lewis (vocals, keyboards), who later joined the Mamas & the Papas, and Barbara Unger (keyboards, backing vocals).
+The 1983 Buckinghams featured an expanded group that included Giammarese, Fortuna, John Duich (guitar), Tom Taylor (keyboards), Tom Scheckel (drums, percussion) and two female singers: Laurie Beebe Lewis (vocals, keyboards), who later joined the Mamas & the Papas, and Barbara Unger (keyboards, backing vocals).

 In 1984 Duich, Taylor, and Unger were dropped and Giammarese, now handling lead vocal duties, went back to playing guitar as well and Cammelot rejoined on keyboards with Lewis on vocals and supporting keyboards.

 The following year the Buckinghams were part of the Happy Together 85 Tour, along with the Turtles, the Grass Roots, and Gary Lewis and the Playboys.
-That same year they released their comeback album A Matter of Time on Red Label Records which included one single promo release "Veronica", and joined the Turtles on their US "Happy Together" tour with the Grass Roots and Gary Lewis and the Playboys.
+And that same year they released their comeback album A Matter of Time on Red Label Records which included one single promo release "Veronica".

 By early 1986, both Lewis and Cammelot left the group and were replaced by Bob Abrams (guitar, vocals) and Bruce Soboroff (keyboards, vocals).

-In 1991, Sony Music Entertainment (the present-day owner of Columbia Records) released a new greatest hits compilation, Mercy, Mercy, Mercy: A Collection.
+In 1991 Sony Music Entertainment (the present-day owner of Columbia Records) released a new greatest hits compilation, Mercy, Mercy, Mercy: A Collection.
 Sony Music has continued to make the Buckinghams' Columbia recordings available, as well as their recordings previously issued by USA Records.

-In 1996, the Buckinghams celebrated the band's 30th anniversary with a concert at The Vic Theatre in Chicago.
-The show was filmed and released as a video entitled "Off Their Rocker" and included DJs Dick Biondi and John Records Landecker as hosts.
+In 1996 the Buckinghams celebrated the band's 30th anniversary with a concert at The Vic Theatre in Chicago.
+The show was filmed and released as a video entitled "Off Their Rocker" and included DJs Dick Biondi (d.
+6.26.23) and John Records Landecker, still on WGN Radio, as hosts.